apache/fury-site/docs/specification/xlang_serialization_spec.md

   without adding a wire identity or repeated registration lookup; any containing schema metadata owns the prior identity validation.
 The carrier serializer itself remains unregistered in every case.
-- A manual serializer that is not the runtime's canonical implementation of an existing built-in MUST use the existing EXT or NAMED_EXT form.
+- A custom serializer that is not the runtime's canonical implementation of an existing built-in MUST use the existing EXT or NAMED_EXT form.
 This serializer-provider separation does not replace runtime-owned built-in mappings.